ArdentEmpiricist/enc_file/README.md

 # Enc-File
 Encrypt / decrypt files or calculate the HASH from the command line.
 Written in Rust without use of unsafe code.

+Uses XChaCha20Poly1305 (https://docs.rs/chacha20poly1305) or AES-GCM-SIV (https://docs.rs/aes-gcm-siv) for cryptography, bincode (https://docs.rs/bincode) for encoding and BLAKE3 (https://docs.rs/blake3) or SHA256 / SHA512 (https://docs.rs/sha2) for hashing.

+Encrypted files are (and have to be) stored as .crpt.

+Both encrypt and decrypt override existing files!

+To install: clone the repository and build from source or use cargo install enc_file.

 **Warning: Don't use for anything important, use VeraCrypt or similar instead.**

 This crate hasn't been audited or reviewed in any sense.
 I created it to easily encrypt und decrypt non-important files which won't cause harm if known by third parties.